ajaynair710/email-client-app/README.md

-# Email Client App Assignment - Fullstack Test 2024
+# Email Client App

 ## Overview

-This project is an email client application inspired by Outlook, created as part of the ROC 8 Fullstack Test on October 12, 2024.
+This project is an email client application inspired by Outlook.
 The app provides a user-friendly interface for managing emails, allowing users to view, mark, and filter their emails efficiently.

 ## APIs Provided